 There are two search types.
 There is a ‘free’ organic search which is free to use, or there is the paid-for search or Search Engine Marketing (SEM) which is a service that Google charges the user which can achieve instant additional traffic.

 There may be reasons why you may want either type or even both search types SEO and SEM on your website together.
 We will discuss this in a future article but suffice it to say that using both SEO and SEM together can further enhance your search ranking to potential viewers.

 We can help you to improve your marketing effectiveness by improving your searchability using organic and paid for keywords.

 Contact Us to better understand your search options

 Increasing rankings locally

 Focus on a local region is an important aspect to help promote your business.
-Whether you mentioning Mosman, North Sydney or any other locality in-between or beyond, the focus on searches in local businesses is a particular favourite strategy for Google to help local businesses compete with the bigger end of town.
+Whether you are mentioning Mosman, North Sydney or any other locality in-between or beyond, the focus on searches in local companies is a particular favourite strategy for Google to help local businesses compete with the bigger end of town.
 There are special features within Google’s search function that favours local search.

 Having a good local search setup is an aspect of optimising your website to increase the searchability rankings.

 What is Google My Business?